Criobe/documentation/docs/setup/installation/cvat-nuclio.md

 ## Step 1: Clone CVAT with Bridge Integration

-The CRIOBE project uses a forked version of CVAT v2.29.0 with bridge service integration.
+The QUADRATSEG project, maintained by CRIOBE, uses a forked version of CVAT v2.29.0 with bridge service integration.

 ```bash
 # Create project workspace